Do I Have a Gambling Problem?

 Results

-Most compulsive gamblers will answer ‘Yes’ to at least 7 of these questions.
+Most individuals experiencing gambling related harms will answer ‘Yes’ to at least some of these questions.

-Most compulsive gamblers will answer ‘Yes’ to at least 7 of these questions.
+Most individuals experiencing gambling related harms will answer ‘Yes’ to some of these questions.

 #1.
 Did you ever lose time from work or school due to gambling?